 Ongoing care closer to home.
 Only have follow up appointment if necessary.
-This may be with a therapist or nurse rather than a consultant.
+This may be with a therapit or nurse rather than a consultant.

-Women & Child Health in 2020
+Women and child health in 2020

 One and five year survival rates for gynaecological cancer in our unit are the best in England